Factors That Shape Decisions and Three Approaches

 Three approaches to deciding

 Once a decision is needed, who decides?
-The handout names three approaches.
+Three broad approaches are available.

 Individual decision making